 Tuesday we got our passports back from the Home Office, along with a two-year residency permit for Joce, which also allows her to take work in this country (useful, then).
 Let me dispel a myth here and now - getting residency (and eventually citizenship) in the UK is a long, protracted and costly process involving many years, many forms, and many hundreds of pounds.
 Getting married to a Brit does not mean that you automagically become a British citizen, or even a resident, or able to work here.
 Likewise with the converse (me moving to the US).
 Yet I'm constantly amazed how many of my most erudite friends and colleagues believe that through marriage we should now both have dual US/UK citizenship.
 It just doesn't work like that - the movies have been lying to you for years.
 Let me briefly explain the approved process for Joce to settle in the UK:

 Firstly, last October, Jocelyn had to apply at the British Embassy in Los Angeles for a fiancee visa (application fee was around £250).
 This involved taking along a plethora of documents to prove our relationship and that we were financially able to support and house ourselves in the UK.
-For more details see this blog entry over at our wedding website.

 A fiancee visa allowed Joce to enter the UK for six months and get married here, but still prohibited her from working here.
 The next step (which we have just completed), was getting limited Leave To Remain (i.e. temporary residency permit), which does allow Joce to work, costs £335, and lasts for 2 years.
 This was obtained by mail from the relevant Home Office department, and was easier to obtain (fewer documents required) due to our having first obtained the fiancee visa.